-Thanks to you and donors like you, the Meewasin Trail linking Wanuskewin Heritage Park to Chief Whitecap Park is open.
-Generous community leaders with their hard work helped Meewasin reach our $6 million campaign goal!
-Thank you!
+Thanks to you and donors like you, the Meewasin Trail linking Wanuskewin Heritage Park to Chief Whitecap Park is now part of the Meewasin Valley.

 New Meewasin Trail in 2015 to Chief Whitecap Park

 Meewasin launched a capital fundraising campaign, Meewasin Matters in 2013, to extend the Meewasin Trail from Wanuskewin Heritage Park to Chief Whitecap Park.
 The new trail also serves to connect sections of the national Trans Canada Trail network.

 The new portion of the Meewasin Trail adds approximately 15 km and has new features and trail enhancements for the public to enjoy.
 It is open now for public use.

 New seasonal Meewasin Trail in 2015 to Wanuskewin Heritage Park

 Meewasin officially opened the gates to the Meewasin Trail/Trans Canada Trail into Wanuskewin Heritage Park in June of 2015, when Mayor Don Atchison announced that the Meewasin Matters Trail Campaign had reached its fundraising target of $8M.
 This portion of the Meewasin Trail is seasonal and therefore closed during the winter months.
 Check Trail Updates for more information.

 Our supporters have worked hard to make this dream a reality.
 We are thankful to everyone who has contributed and taken a moment to reflect on the importance of the Meewasin Trail.